wswslzp/PengLib/src/main/scala/MemBlackBoxer/README.md

 The memory wrapper contains a memory blackbox representing the true SRAM (ROM) instance named `ram`.
 It's a SRAM instance of a specific memory vendor like `Huali`, which has Huali-specific memory ports.
 You usually create such memory instance using memory compiler (like Synopsys memory compiler `integrator` tool).
 The port definitions are contained in the generated Verilog/VHDL model.
-So in SpinalHDL, this
+So in SpinalHDL, this instance is a SpinalHDL `BlackBox`.

 This inner blackbox `ram` is created by `build` method of the `MemVendor`.